tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Terms of Service.md

  (e) pursuing other liabilities against you in accordance with law.

- **6.Cooperation with Authorities**.
+ **6. Cooperation with Authorities**.
 Tencent will be entitled to cooperate with any inquiry made by the judicial authorities, administrative authorities or other competent authorities of the PRC, and provide the information, so as to resolve complaints and disputes in timely manner and protect the legitimate rights and interests of all parties concerned.

- **7.Governing Law**.
+ **7. Governing Law**.
 The provisions of Section 12(e) and the provisions of Section 3 concerning governing law of the Terms are hereby deleted and restated as follows:

 The formation, effectiveness, performance and interpretation of, and dispute resolution in relation to, these Terms will be governed by the laws of the PRC (excluding the conflicts of law provisions).
 In the event of any dispute arising out of these Terms, the parties will first attempt to resolve the dispute through consultations; if the parties fail to resolve the dispute through consultations in good faith, either party may refer the dispute or conflict to a People's Court in Nanshan District, Shenzhen.